Terhi-R/currencyCalculator/README.md

     - optional input: Date.
 If user puts in date, data is taken from external api

 Worker:
-- With the help of Coravel, a scheduler posts latest rates to the database
+- With the help of Coravel, a scheduler posts latest rates to the database daily at 12 CET

 Tests:
 - Unit tests for the Calculator and external Api